stratosphereips/StratosphereTestingFramework/README.md

 - argus is not detected when installed as root.
 Make the link
 - When deleting a dataset, not all the group of models are deleted
 - Put a limit to markov_models: amount of flows, or amount of time or maybe a specific string of letters that should be looked up.
-- Notes are not being stored.
-At least when working with labels.
 - When deleting a label, delete its note too.
 - Only compare when the upper most protocol matches.
 TCP with TCP, UDP with UDP, ICMP with ICMP.
 - Add notes to detections